zeina13245/blooket-hack/global/py/README.md

 # py

-## How-To

-- Getting a compiler
-- Running the code
-- Understanding how to use

-## Compiling

 - Use Replit or install the latest Python release

-## Running

-- Windows: type `cmd` and enter "python yourfilepath.py"
+- type `cmd` and enter "python yourfilepath.py"
-- Linux: open powershell and enter "python yourfilepath.py"